kodendaal/kodendaal.github.io/_posts/2020-03-28-numerical_hydro_a1.md

 ---
-title:  "How to Design a Hull: Analyzing Ship Hydrodynamics with Boundary Element Methods"
+title:  "How to Design a Hull: Analyzing Ship Hydrodynamics with BEM"
 mathjax: true
 layout: post
 categories: